How Amazon Automation Can Help You Grow Your Business

 Now that you know why marketplace sellers should automate their business, let’s take a look at how to do it.

-Though this is no secret, it’s worth mentioning that if you sell on the Amazon marketplace, using Fulfillment by Amazon (FBA) is one of the best ways to take the headache out of selling products online.
+Though this is no secret, it’s worth mentioning that if you sell on the Amazon marketplace, using Fulfillment by Amazon (FBA) is one of the best ways to take the headache out of selling profitable products online.

-Here’s what FBA can automate for you:
+Here’s what FBA can automate for your FBA business:

 - Shipping of individual orders so you don’t have to worry about shipping cutoffs or late shipments